 A publication released August 15th 2011 by the American Society of Addiction Medicine (ASAM) is stating that ‘addiction is a primary chronic disease of brain reward, motivation, memory and related circuitry, and not simply a behavioural problem involving too much alcohol, drugs, gambling, and sex.

 Addiction is characterised by inability to control such behaviours, inability to persistently abstain from such behaviours, severe cravings and chronic relapse, diminished relationship ability, and impaired ability to recognise the significance of their problem.

-Acting out compulsive sex is not primarily about feeling more, but about feeling less of underlying conscious or unconscious emotional pain, trauma and distress.
-During sexual preoccupation and activity, various neurotransmitters including dopamine, noradrenaline, endorphins, oxytocin, and serotonin are secreted in larger quantities, and generate instant feelings of relief, relaxation, and elation.
+Acting out compulsive sex can be understood as a form of impulse control impairment with ‘self-medicating’ one’s emotional responses to underlying and mostly unaware early or later life trauma, dysphoria, and distress.
+During sexual preoccupation and activity, various neurotransmitters including dopamine, noradrenaline, endorphins, oxytocin, and serotonin are secreted in larger quantities, generating rewarding feelings of pleasure, relief, relaxation, and elation.

 Another psychoactive chemical named phenyl-ethyl amine or PEA is believed to play its role in the biological basis of sexual addiction.
 PEA is naturally present in states of euphoria and falling in love.
-Researchers believe that elevated levels of endogenous PEA boost excitement and infatuation, and a sexual addict’s brains may depend on elevated levels of this chemical.
+Researchers believe that elevated levels of endogenous PEA boost excitement and infatuation, and a sexual addict’s brain may depend on elevated levels of this chemical.
 PEA functions as a neuromodulator and neurotransmitter in the mammalian central nervous system.
 Phenethylamine, similar to amphetamine, releases norepinephrine.
-Abnormally low concentrations of phenethylamine may be found in persons suffering from ADHD, and abnormally high concentrations are believed to have a strong positive relationship with the occurrence of schizophrenia.

-In some cases of sexual addiction, underlying disorders, including certain brain tumors, depression, OCD, Bipolar Mood Disorder, ADD/ADHD, Asperger’s Syndrome, epilepsy, or medication such as agonists designed to manage Parkinson’s disease, may influence sexual behaviour.
+In some cases of sexual addiction, underlying Brain Tumours, Epilepsy, Depression, Bipolar Disorder, OCD, ADHD, ASD, BPD, or medication such as agonists designed to manage Parkinson’s disease, may influence sexual behaviour.

-Sex Addiction Australia recommends clients should seek advice from a qualified medical health professional if characteristics of behaviour suggest underlying mental or physical health conditions.
+Sex Addiction Australia recommends clients should seek advice from a qualified medical health professional if characteristics of their sexual behaviour suggests an underlying mental, or physical, health condition.